visual-slam-lab/test/README.md

-# Longterm-Perception-WS
+# Unifying-Visual-SLAM-WS
-Website for the workshop on "Long-term Perception for Autonomy in Dynamic Human-shared Environments: What do Robots Need?".
+Website for the workshop on "Unifying Visual SLAM: From Fragmented Datasets to Scalable, Real-World Solutions ".